Natram1zh/Apex-Legends-Config-And-Tweaks/README.md

 # News (Fixed)
 Huge problem, my config is not working in season 13.
 I will look into it.
 For now use [deafps config](https://github.com/deaFPS/apex-configs-by-deafps)
-- Fixed it thanks to my friend.
+- Fixed it thanks to my [friends](https://github.com/Natram1zh/Apex-Legends-Config-And-Tweaks/issues/3).

 # CFG Files
 1. [Download](https://github.com/Natram1zh/Apex-Autoexec-And-Tweaks-/archive/refs/heads/main.zip) and extract it.